MSCI-245-342/hw-small-potatoes/hw-instructions.md

 Our first step is to use rails to make you a new app and to get it up and running at the "hello world" level.

-Our first step is to use rails to make you a new app and to get it up and running at the "hello world" level.

 Run the following command:

 ```